1076644/logistic_growth_computer_week3/README.md

 model2 <- lm(N ~ 1, data_subset2)
 summary(model2)
 ```
-The output from this gives us a value of **6.00e+10**.
+The output from this gives us a value of **6.00 x 10<sup>10</sup>**.
 It is key that our p values for all of these estimates are at the 0.001 level. we can check the appropiateness of this analysis by doing a residuals plot fopr both of these subsest of the data.
 This can be done from the code below:

 ``` {r}
 residuals_plot <- ggplot(data_subset1, aes(x = t, y = residuals(model1))) +